 But more than any other factor, the window style is typically the most important for finding your ideal window treatment.
 These are our team’s picks for window treatments to fit the specialty window varieties found in New York City houses.

-Sidelights are the long, thin windows typically found on either side of the front door in many homes.
+Sidelights are the long, thin windows typically found on either side of the front door in several homes.
 Getting a great window treatment for sidelight windows is especially important for a couple of reasons.
-One, they’re a focal point of your house, as most visitors’ eyes are naturally drawn to the front door of the house.
-Two, people–from the mail carrier to guests to traveling salesmen–are going to see the sidelight windows up close, which makes a sidelight window treatment all the more important to ensure you keep your privacy.
+One, they’re a focal point of your house, as most people's eyes are naturally drawn to the front door of the house.
+Two, people–from the mail carrier to guests to traveling salesmen–will see the sidelight windows up close, which makes a sidelight window treatment all the more important to ensure you keep your privacy.

 The Sunburst recommendation for sidelight window treatments: Plantation shutters.
-Shutters don’t just give your home classy looks and top-notch privacy, but they’re also easily customized for tall, thin sidelight windows.
+Not only do they offer your home classy looks and top-notch privacy, but they’re also easily customized for tall, thin sidelight windows.

 French doors are a common sight connected to back decks or patios.
 Since they’re double doors, hinged, and typically have large glass panels New York City homeowners have a serious opportunity to improve their style and light control.
 French doors open and close a lot throughout the day, so they should have a resilient window treatment that will still let you regulate the amount of light you let into your home.